I was late and as I entered the bar I noticed the banner reading “happy birthday”.

 He confessed that, like me, he felt shy growing up but as he got the opportunity to study abroad, he decided to change it: “I realized that people’s names are the sweetest sound to their own ear.
 So I began trying to remember everyone’s name.”

-Why (the right) friends will make or break your experience abroad in Germany
+Why making friends in Germany will make or break your experience here

 Moving abroad is such an eye-opening experience that it tends to make us appreciate all the friendships we have at home and how close we’ve become with them over the years.